openeuropa/europa-search-client/src/EuropaWS/docs/01-client-container-factory.md

 It is the central point of the whole mechanism because it is responsible for:
 - The configuration loading
 - The dependency injection management
-- Providing a default validator
+- Providing a default ValidatorBuilder

 ## Responsibilities